Antenna

 - allPanels()

-This is a generator function that can be used to iterate through all panels of this array.
+This is a generator function that can be used to iterate through all panels in this array.

 - Yields: